sommern/foss101/docker/devcontainer/README.md

 ### 2.1.
 Build the image

 ```
-docker build -t <<DOCKER IMAGE URL>> .
+docker build -t gitkit-devcontainer:dev .
 ```

 ### 2.2.
 Test the image

-Manual testing: Assuming you just built the container, test it by running it the same way a user would.
+Manual testing: Assuming you just built the container, test it by running it the same way a user would, except use `gitkit-devcontainer:dev` instead.

 Automated testing: No such thing at this time.

 ### 2.3.
-Push the image
+Push/release the image

 ```
+docker tag gitkit-devcontainer:dev <<DOCKER IMAGE URL>>
 docker push <<DOCKER IMAGE URL>>
 ```